kpacha/ninja-mustache/README.md

 =====================
 Mustache (http://mustache.github.io/) can be used for HTML, config files, source code - anything.
 It works by expanding tags in a template using values provided in a hash or object.

-This is an easly plugable module for Ninja web framework to write templates using [mustache.java](https://github.com/spullara/mustache.java) engine.
+This is an easly plugable module for Ninja web framework to write templates using [mustache.java](https://github.com/spullara/mustache.java) engine. based on the [ninja-rythm](https://github.com/ninjaframework/ninja-rythm) module.

 Getting started
 ---------------